mauricelambert/CTF-WriteUps/GreHack_2024_11_16/TheHunter.md

     s(tkn, discord_channel_id, fc)
 ```

-Okay so this malware exfiltrate informations on a discord bot, we can add a `breakpoint()` before the `requests.post` to performs a `GET` request with same headers and same URL to get the flag.
+Okay so this malware exfiltrate informations on a discord bot, we can add a `breakpoint()` before the `requests.post` to performs a `GET` request with same headers and same URL to get the flag (i have try to performs the `POST` request, without my Linux configurations, but this is not working too, with the same error code).

-But i don't have the flag because the discord API returns a error 401...
-I ask to admin, it's the good way, but i can't flag, probably the the limit is exceeded for the bot API key.
+But i don't have the flag because the discord API returns an error 401...
+I ask to admin, it's the good way, but i can't get the flag, probably the the limit is exceeded for the bot API key (no solve on the last 2 hours for this challenge).